intelligentplant/IndustrialAppStore.ClientTools.DotNet/docs/data-core-api-client/Getting-Started.md

 You can view the definition for the `ProblemDetails` type [here](https://github.com/intelligentplant/ProblemDetails.WebApi/blob/master/ProblemDetails.Core/ProblemDetails.cs).

 > Note that the `Detail` property on a problem details object is not guaranteed to be non-null.
 You should use `string.IsNullOrWhiteSpace(string?)` to determine if there is a value that you can display to an end user.

+## Handling Retries

+We recommend using a library such as [Polly](https://github.com/App-vNext/Polly) to create HTTP clients capable of handling scenarios such as transient network interruptions and [API rate limits](https://github.com/App-vNext/Polly/issues/414).
+Note that, in the event of a `429/Too Many Requests` response being received from the server, the resulting `DataCoreHttpClientException` will have its `UtcRetryAfter` property set to the UTC time that the request can be attempted again at.